iu-parfunc/ShadowGuard/README.md

 # Installation

 We use Bazel for building this project.
-Get it from https://bazel.build/.
+You can get it from https://bazel.build/.

 Since we depend on Dyninst and Asmjit which have cmake builds, a recent cmake installation is also required for building those dependencies.
 Use the Bazel build wrapper script as below to build the project along with its